Does Licorice Increase Intraocular Pressure?

 @david_fe

 Does Licorice Increase Intraocular Pressure?
-I attempted to answer this question in 2009 and it came up again today in our email discussion group.
+I attempted to answer this question in 2009 and it came up again in our email discussion group a few years ago.

-Here is the information I gathered last time I looked at this question:
+Immediately below is the information I gathered last time I looked at this question.
+(NOTE: Below this post, in a reply, is a newer, 2025, update.)

 1. Glycyrrhizin is the main sweet tasting compound from liquorice root.